Her Angels

 img_7409-1

 But it was not a day for fearful panic, not when loving sadness would be so much more appropriate.
 I padded back down the corridor to where I had seen a most precious resource of this Hospice Center.
-She is a virtuoso of life passages and she was standing at the front welcome desk, smiling her smile as I had entered the building.
+She is a virtuoso of life passages and she was standing at the front welcome desk, as I had entered the building, smiling her smile.
 I asked for her help and we trotted back to his room.

 Tiny creases of tension melted from around his eyes.
 A gentle sigh caught in his throat.
 Her focus on the dilemma of his passage was so infused with palpable compassion and love that my ears began to ring with, “All is well, all is well, all is well.”
 I thought for sure I heard singing.
 It was like being suspended in the space between inhale and exhale.
 He was awash in comfort and connection, I think we all were.